select-8/fullstack-ecomm/readme.md

 The project presented [here](https://fullstack-ecom.herokuapp.com/) is an imagined e-commerce site.
 The people at GoS are in the business of selling comics and graphic novels, toys and collectables related to comics and graphic novels, and some classic and modern Sci-Fi novels.
 A real world version would be something like [Forbidden Planet](https://forbiddenplanet.com/).

-I would imagine the store to have a long standing high street presence, with one or two stores in couple of cities around the country.
-This site represents their first entry to the online market.

 The goals of this project are to:

 - Continue to develop general Python skills.